MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

      ; Resolutions following the cdn3.svc3.example
      ; path use these records.
-     ; Note that this CDN has no HTTPS records
+     ; Note that this CDN has no HTTPS records.
-     ; and thus no ECH support.
      $ORIGIN svc3.example. ; domain operated by CDN 3
      cdn3      60 IN A    203.0.113.8
                      AAAA 2001:db8:113::8

-Note that in the above example, the different CDNs have different ECH configurations and different capabilities, but clients will use HTTPS RRs as a bound-together unit.
+Note that in the above example, the different CDNs have different configurations and different capabilities, but clients will use HTTPS RRs as a bound-together unit.

 Domain owners should be cautious when using a multi-CDN configuration, as it introduces a number of complexities highlighted by this example:

-* If CDN 1 supports ECH, and CDN 2 does not, the client is vulnerable to ECH downgrade by a network adversary who forces clients to get CDN 2 records.
+* If CDN 1 supports a desired protocol or feature, and CDN 2 does not, the client is vulnerable to downgrade by a network adversary who forces clients to get CDN 2 records.

 * Aliasing the apex to its subdomain simplifies the zone file but likely